esonwong/resume/web-front-end-en.md

 # Eson Wong 汪毅盛

-Currently working as the head of the front-end functional team (20 people) at Guangzhou Danxiao Information Technology Co., Ltd. Responsible for the front-end architecture of company projects, front-end team building, and front-end development.
+Currently working as the head of the front-end functional team (20 people) at Guangzhou Danxiao Information Technology Co., Ltd. Responsible for the front-end architecture of company projects, DevOps, front-end team building, and front-end development.
 At the same time, promoting the application of AI technology in various functional work of the company (including generating SEO external chain articles, GPT after-sales customer service, etc.), AI application and landing in the project.

 [中文版](./README.md)